 In 2015, Dave Vos, the former head of Google’s Project Wing, said to an audience, “Our goal is to have commercial business up and running in 2017[.]”
 Fedex, UPS, DHL, and Walmart have announced they are interested in drone delivery.
 Then, as if we hadn’t enough drone delivery buzz, Amazon published on December 14, 2016 a video showing their first customer delivery using a drone.

 Up until August 29, 2016, we only had the Section 333 exemption process (now the 44807 process), the public certificate of waiver or authorization (which is statutorily prohibits commercial operations), or the airworthiness certificate process coupled with a certificate of waiver or authorization – all three are difficult to operate under in reality and only two allow commercial operations.
 Thankfully, Part 107 went into effect on August 29, 2016 and is far less restrictive than the previous three options.
 This is why you might have noticed that after August 29th, the drone delivery announcements and the accompanying photos in the U.S. have started to look closer to what we envision a drone delivery should look like.

 In April 2019, Wing Aviation LLC (a subsidiary of Alphabet) obtained a single pilot Part 135 air carrier operating certificate.
-In October 2019, United Postal Service (UPS) obtained the highest level (standard certificate) of Part 135 air carrier operating certificate.
+In October 2019, United Parcel Service (UPS) obtained the highest level (standard certificate) of Part 135 air carrier operating certificate.
 On August 27, 2020, Amazon was granted their exemption and also around this time issued a Part 135 operating certificate.

 Benefits of Drone Delivery